 It can be even more difficult having high arches when you’ve also got wide feet.
 Both of those can make it really tough to find the right shoes, and a bad fit can impact your running performance in a disastrous way.

-Stand up straight and tall, and hold it right there!
 Stand still for two to three minutes, giving the insoles the chance to cool down and stiffen around your feet.
 It’s that simple!

 Aside from their innovative molding method, these insoles are zero drop, have a nice deep heel cup, good pressure distribution, Polygiene antimicrobial tech, and firm, ergonomic heel support.